akexorcist/FileWriterCompat/README.md

 * Support for API level 23 - 33
 * Auto-create subdirectories
 * Built-in permission handling (additional dependency is required)
+* Auto media scanner triggers when saving a file in an external shareable location

 Usage
 ===========================